 As we look to the sky during this time of year, we see the constellation Orion directly above at midnight.
 Orion was to the ancient Egyptians (and to many of us) the most distinctive of all the constellations in the night sky.
 It rises directly before the adjacent star Sirius.
 Orion was imagined as being … Continue reading Orion’s Belt, Sothis, and the Pyramids of Giza

 According to the Cairo Calendar, adjusted for the changes in our modern sky as Sirius, the Sothis Star, rises in August rather than mid-June in Ancient Times, today is the feast day of Sekhmet Bast Ra.
 We therefore reflect upon the 164th Chapter of The Book of the Dead in which prayer and homage is … Continue reading Feast Day of Sekhmet and Bastet

-Today is the day Hedjhotep and Tayet come forth from the Great Temple of Heliopolis.
+On this day Hedjhotep and Tayet come forth from the Great Temple of Heliopolis.
 They present their gifts to Neith, one of the most ancient deities (early Pre-Dynastic Period c.
 6000 - 3150 BCE).
 Hedjhotep is the God of linen and Tayet is the Goddess of weaving.
-In a text from the Temple of … Continue reading Hedjhotep, Tayet and Neith
+In a text from the Temple of Hathor … Continue reading Hedjhotep, Tayet and Neith

 We welcome Re Sekhmet to the Iseum Sanctuary Refuge.
 Re is from the Mohave Desert area of Southern California.
 Being found in a desert seems appropriate for an Egyptian/Arabian Mau.
 Re was in a shelter which "euthanizes" cats and other animals that are unclaimed and unwanted.
 Fortunately, he came to us, as he had come … Continue reading Our newest Sanctuary member: Re Sekhmet Mau